There’s nothing worse than a broken barcode reader when you go grocery shopping.

 All you need to do is log in and click on the “Your Links” tab in the main menu on the left:

 You’ll see a list of your backlinks appear.
-Now, click on the filters button on the right side to see a range of filter options for your backlinks:
+Now, click on the “New filter” button to see a range of filter options for your backlinks:

 The resulting list will be all the backlinks that use your chosen anchor text: